Chapter 18.60

 3. Greater biologic and hydrologic functions will be achieved.

-A development proposal on a site containing a wildlife habitat conservation area or habitat buffer shall meet the following requirements:
+A development proposal on a site containing a fish and wildlife habitat conservation areas or its buffer shall meet the following requirements:

-A. When appropriate due to the type of habitat or species present or the project area conditions, the Director may require an assessment of habitats including the following site- and proposal-related information at a minimum:
+A. Due to the type of habitat or species present or the project area conditions, the Director will require an assessment of habitats including the following site- and proposal-related information at a minimum:

-B. Where needed to protect habitat conservation areas, the Director shall require the establishment of buffers in or adjacent to these areas.
+B. To protect fish and wildlife habitat conservation areas, the Director may require the establishment of buffers in or adjacent to these areas.
 Buffers shall consist of an undisturbed area of native vegetation, or areas identified for restoration, established to protect the integrity and functions of the habitat.
 Required buffer widths shall reflect the sensitivity of the habitat and the type and intensity of human activity proposed to be conducted nearby.
 When a species is more susceptible to adverse impacts during specific periods of the year, seasonal restrictions may apply.
 Activities may be further restricted and buffers may be increased during the specified season.

-1. A habitat conservation area and associated buffer may be altered only if the proposed alteration of the habitat and associated buffer does not degrade the functions of the habitat and associated buffer.
+1. A fish and wildlife habitat conservation area and associated buffer may be altered only if the proposed alteration of the habitat and associated buffer does not degrade the functions of the habitat and associated buffer, and the applicant has demonstrated that mitigation sequencing has been followed.

 2. Plant or wildlife species not indigenous to Western Washington shall be excluded from habitat conservation areas and associated buffers unless authorized by a State or federal permit or approval.